 There were fewer approaches that directly addressed the need for corporations to develop strategies in line with the demands of a future sustainable society.
 The Natural Step was one such approach that from the early 1990s succeeded in having an impact on the way business firms develop their undertakings (Holmberg & Robert 2000, Nattrass & Altomare 1999).
 Holmberg (1998) outlines the steps for a backcasting approach to strategy development in business firms, based on system conditions for sustainability.
 Other researchers focused on ecological auditing as a way to develop sustainable businesses (e.g. Callenbach et al. 1993), or on Corporate Social Responsibility (e.g. Garriga & Melé 2004).
-Probably the most commonly used tool in order to estimate ecological impact is Life Cycle Analysis, which in many companies has become a standard methodology used in connection with product development in order to identify ecological impact (e.g. Rex 2008).
+Probably the most commonly used tool in order to estimate ecological impact is Life Cycle Analysis (LCA), which in many companies has become a standard methodology used in connection with product development in order to identify ecological impact (e.g. Rex 2008).
+Alänge et al. (2016) compares two role models for integrating sustainability in product development, IKEA and SCA.
+They found that these two multinational companies, IKEA with input from the Natural Step and SCA a pioneer in making LCA a standard practice, followed very different routes towards sustainability during the time period 1990-2006.
+As sustainability can be successfully integrated into product development in different ways, there is thus no best practice by which to achieve more-sustainable behavior within all companies.
+The implication for practitioners is that it can still be a good strategy to learn from others successful approaches, but practices must be adapted to fit the logic of each firm's corporate culture and specific management system.

 A major breakthrough in the academic business/strategy discipline took place in 2006 when the doyen of strategy research, Harvard Business School professor Michael Porter, received the 2006 McKinsey Award for the most significant HBR article during the year - an article in which he and his co-author Mark Kramer are arguing for companies to create competitive advantage by integrating social and environmental issues into their core strategy, i.e. making sustainability a natural part of strategy.
 They stated that NGOs, governments, and companies must stop thinking in terms of 'corporate social responsibility' and start thinking in terms of 'corporate social integration' in order to find shared values between society and corporations.
-To analyze this potential for shared value, Porter & Kramer (2006) developed a framework based on Porter's well-established strategy analysis tools: mapping the social impact of the 'value chain' and using the 'diamond framework' to analyze the social influences on competitiveness.
+To analyze this potential for shared value, Porter & Kramer (2006) developed a framework based on Porter's wellestablished strategy analysis tools: mapping the social impact of the 'value chain' and using the 'diamond framework' to analyze the social influences on competitiveness.
 Hence, to put these principles into practice, a company must integrate a social perspective into the core frameworks it already uses to understand competition and guide its business strategy.
 According to Porter & Kramer the essential test of CSR is not whether a cause is worthy, but whether it presents an opportunity to create shared value - that is, a meaningful benefit for society that is also valuable to the business.